 Last year, Apple made its big iPhone X reveal, a phone the company said would usher in a new iPhone era.
 This means you can expect the new 2018 models to share many attributes with that flagship version, as well as some exciting advances.

 Ahead, a look at all the rumors swirling in the notch-filled universe right now.
-While none of this will be confirmed until Apple's big event come September, we do know what software each will run: Last week, Apple unveiled everything packed into iOS 12, from Group FaceTime to Memoji.
+While none of this will be confirmed until Apple's big event come September, we do know what software each will run: In June, Apple unveiled everything packed into iOS 12, from Group FaceTime to Memoji.

 We will continue to update this piece as new rumors are announced.